 Where necessary, the municipality can prepare a family’s integration plan on a multi-sectoral basis in cooperation with the wellbeing services county and other authorities (e.g. the municipality’s early childhood education and care and basic education).
 In an integration plan for a family, special attention is paid to promoting the wellbeing, health and inclusion of children, young people and the family as a whole, and the need for multi-sectoral support and training related to the integration of the parents.

-The assessment of service needs related to integration and skills (referred to as an assessment of service needs related to skills and integration in the legislation) and drawing up integration plans is a matter of exercising public authority.
+The assessment of skills and service needs related to integration and drawing up integration plans is a matter of exercising public authority.
 According to the Local Government Act (410/2015), a person exercising public authority must be in a public-service employment relationship with the municipality.
 The municipality must have an office-holder liable for acts in office to perform these tasks.
 The municipality cannot outsource these tasks.

 Instead, the municipality and the employment authority can choose whether to perform the following tasks themselves or outsource them to, for example, an education provider, an organisation or other service provider:

-- expert assessment conducted as part of the assessment of service needs related to integration and skills (referred to as an assessment of service needs related to skills and integration in the legislation), for example, to assess language proficiency,
+- expert assessment conducted as part of the assessment of skills and service needs related to integration, for example, to assess language proficiency,

 - integration training, and